mjtsai1974/DevBlog/_posts/2018-07-11-bayesian-ml-net-profound.md

 ### <font color="RoyalBlue">Example</font>: The Possible Causes To Computer Failure
 >This is an example from [Bayesian networks, Michal Horný, Technical Report No. 5, April 18, 2014](https://www.bu.edu/sph/files/2014/05/bayesian-networks-final.pdf), which in turn simplified from Cowel et al, (1999).
 This example is illustrated here provided that I have a full implementation and explaination with the consistent result.
 ><font color="RoyalBlue">[Scene 1: the prior probability distribution, before evidence]</font>
->We are given a question of infering the possible root cause of computer failure(M), suppose the experiment comes with two possible suspects, electricity failure(E), computer malfunction(M):
+>We are given a question of infering the possible root cause of computer failure(M), suppose the experiment comes with two possible suspects, electricity failure(E), computer malfunction(C):
 >&#10112;the given prior, $P(E)$, $P(M)$ and the likelihoods of $P(C=t\vert E,M)$ are exhibited with the estimated probability for computer failure, $P(C)$ in below graph.
 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-07-11-bayesian-ml-net-profound-emc-prior.png "emc-prior")
 >&#10113;$P(C=t)$